SLane35/nd00333-capstone/starter_file/README.md

 The data is stored as a csv file in Github.
 For the purposes of this project, I downloaded the whole Github file to the computer that I was working on and then created a dataset in Azure that referenced the csv file on the local computer.

 ## Automated ML
 First, I cleaned the dataset, which entailed using one-hot-encoding for the categorical columns and normalizing the numeric columns.
 Then I split the dataset 80/20 into train and test sets.
-Finally, I created an AutoMLConfig file with the task set as "regression", the primary metric as "r2 score", and the number of cross validations as 10.
+Finally, I created an AutoML settings dictionary and an AutoMLConfig file.
+In the settings dictionary, I set the experiment timeout  with the task set as "regression", the primary metric as "r2 score", and the number of cross validations as 10.
 I also set the experiment timeout to be 30 minutes because of limitations in the time allowed for the Azure workspace.

 ### Results
 The best model used the VotingEnsemble algorithm and achieved an r2 score of .30299.
 The parameters used were as follows: